Fraud Triangle in Business

 Rationalization

-Rationalization is the element that pushes the perpetrator to justify his/her act.
-There can be multiple channels through which he can justify his fraud as not a wrongful activity but as a forceful compensation to him in exchange for the injustice that happened to him.
-For instance, a person may feel stealing is justifiable because he was not paid his due compensation or management did not care about his overburdening workload.
+Rationalization is the element that pushes the perpetrator to justify their act.
+There can be multiple channels through which he can explain his fraud as not a wrongful activity but as a forceful compensation to him in exchange for the injustice that happened to him.
+For instance, a person may feel stealing is justifiable because they did not pay their due compensation or management did not care about their overburdening workload.

 The other way of justifying the wrongful act is by seeing the superiors at the organization showing unethical behavior and getting away with it.
-In this scenario, the employee may feel that the management does not care about the wrongful behavior conducted by other workers and this behavior is not only tolerated but overlooked.
-So he can assume that he can also get away with it.
+In this scenario, the employee may feel that the management does not care about the wrongful behavior conducted by other workers, which is tolerated and overlooked.
+So, he can assume that he can also get away with it.

-The fraudsters often use these sentences to justify what they are doing is not a big deal:
+The fraudsters often use these sentences to justify what they are doing as not a big deal:

 - Everyone skims a little off the top

-- Our company is so huge, if I’m taking a little, it won’t be missed
+- Our company is so huge if I’m taking a little, it won’t miss it

-In order to prevent these little but constant mistakings and misgivings, the companies should champion transparency in their finances.
+Companies should champion transparency in their finances to prevent these little but constant mistakes and misgivings.
 If it explains that a holiday bonus depends on the company’s specific financial target, they would probably better realize the value of some dollars here and there.

 Also, companies should make preemptive policies rather than responsive ones.
-Such as management should have knowledge about the people working at the firm.
-There should be programs that can alleviate pressure from the workers, for example, these programs should help the workers at the time of need.
-If they are battling addiction or other family issues, they should be provided anonymous help where they turn around when they need it.
+Such as management should know the people working at the firm.
+There should be programs that can alleviate pressure on the workers; for example, these programs should help them in their time of need.
+If they are battling addiction or other family issues, It should provide anonymous help where they turn around when needed.

-Management should remain “in-tune” with the needs of their employees so that they can have the knowledge of the people working for them to achieve greater success.
-If they can win their trust, they will surely be paid off in long run.
+Management should remain “in tune” with the needs of their employees so that they can know the people working for them to achieve tremendous success.
+If they can win their trust, they will Pay off in the long run.

 It is the responsibility of the manager and employers to watch out for the people working under the organization.
 They should be aware of the red flags for fraud as these are the warning signs that the risk is higher.
-One or two signs should not be taken as a grim concern but if they are occurring quite often, it is better to contact the Internal Audit Department.
+One or two characters should not be considered a grim concern, but it is better to contact the Internal Audit Department if they occur often.

 Here are examples of employee red flags: